tihomir-kit/InfluxData.Net/README.md

 ============
 **Compatible with InfluxDB v1.0.0-beta and Kapacitor v1.0.0-beta API's**

+_NOTE: The library will most probably work just as fine with newer versions of the TICK stack as well but it hasn't been tested against them._

 > InfluxData.Net is a portable .NET library to access the REST API of an [InfluxDB](https://influxdata.com/time-series-platform/influxdb/) database and [Kapacitor](https://influxdata.com/time-series-platform/kapacitor/) processing tool.

 InfluxDB is the data storage layer in [InfluxData](https://influxdata.com/)'s [TICK stack](https://influxdata.com/get-started/#whats-the-tick-stack) which is an open-source end-to-end platform for managing time-series data at scale.